ansible/ansible/docs/docsite/rst/dev_guide/developing_api.rst

 covers the execution and Playbook API at a basic level.

-If you are looking to use Ansible programmatically from something other than Python, trigger events asynchronously, or have access control and logging demands, take a look at :doc:`tower` as it has a very nice REST API that provides all of these things at a higher level.
+If you are looking to use Ansible programmatically from something other than Python, trigger events asynchronously, or have access control and logging demands, take a look at :doc:`../tower` as it has a very nice REST API that provides all of these things at a higher level.

 Ansible is written in its own API so you have a considerable amount of power across the board.